Hot Fudge Recipe & 3 Variations

 Recipe Overview

-Why you’ll love it: Only a few pantry items are needed to make this delicious hot fudge.
-Perfect in a pinch when you need a quick dessert that everyone loves.
+Why you’ll love it: It’s easy to make your own ice cream topping.
+This hot fudge recipe tastes so much better than store-bought and all you need are a few pantry items.
+It’s perfect in a pinch when you need a quick dessert that everyone loves.

 How long it takes: 10 minutes